danm0e/react-training-presentation/slides/2-0-Typescript/0-5-Setup.md

 ### The Setup
-We will step through some activites to setup TypeScript in a brand new project.
+We will step through some activities to setup TypeScript in a brand new project.
 ---
 ### Initializing a New Project
 ```